Owen-Tsai/Owen-Tsai/README.md

-> update: I realized that I crushed on her.
-Gotta learn to be romantic.
-Could be a little hard for a programmer, so I'm gonna left my code here and do what I have to do.
-Oh god, never got the same feeling in my whole life.
+> update: I'm currently trying to ask her to be my girlfriend.
+Might be slow to respond.

 ## Yet another web developer